jeffclough/handy-legacy/pylib/RE.md

 ```

 This keeps your code from calling the standard re functions directly
-(which will report things like `(?E<anything>)` as errors, of course),
+(which will report things like `(?E:anything)` as errors, of course).
-it lets you then create whatever custom extension you'd like in this way:
+It lets you then create whatever custom extension you'd like in this way:

 ```
 re.extend('last_first',r'([!,]+)\s*,\s*(.*)')